18 Nov 2019

 I’ve tried a few D-Link routers and switches and they’ve always worked well.
-This unit is a slightly older model and competitor to the newer Huawei B315.
+The DWR-921 is an older model but can still compete with the newer Huawei B315.
 It’s 4G and LAN networking performance is the same, so again; fine for internet access but limited compared to newer hardware.
 Unless you have a brand preference I would go with whichever is cheaper at the time of purchase.

 Verdict – D-Link DWR-921

 The D-Link DWR-921 is the best value model here.
-It only has mid range networking speeds, but if all you’re after is a reliable plug-in 4G router, the D-Link is probably the best option here.
+While it only has mid range networking speeds, if all you’re after is a reliable plug-in 4G router, the D-Link is probably the best option here.